Not My Circus Not My Monkeys

 It can be hard to dig deep.
 To find the reasons why you need ‘something’ to help you.

-Once alcohol had been taken out of my options to help me to cope – I had to face those reasons head on.
+Once alcohol had been taken out of my options to help me to cope – I had to face those reasons I drank head-on.

 I’ll be truthful it was very very scary.

-I had to live with the emotions and attempt to rationalise.
+I had to live with the problems, live with the emotions, and attempt to rationalise.
 Find the ones I could change.
 Find the reasons that caused me anxiety that COULD be changed by me altering the way I dealt with them.

 Situations, certain people, chores that I deemed ‘necessary,’ taking on too much at once.